gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Binaries should be visible in the component report
 - Discover or configure the JDK installations
 - Need some convention or mechanism for source that is conditionally included based on the target platform.

+### Story: Use a consistent approach for native and JVM platforms

+- Rename `Platform` to `NativePlatform` (it's really a 'hosted C environment' as per the ISO C spec)
+- Use a similar DSL for declaring the target platforms of all platform aware component types.
+- Replace or reuse `platforms` container.

 ### Story: Plugin declares custom language source set